In this article:

 - Can Inquiries on My Credit Report Be Disputed?

 Whether it's a retail credit card or a jumbo mortgage loan, whenever you apply for credit the lender will likely pull your credit report in what's known as a hard inquiry.
-Each one can stay on your credit report for up to 25 months, but it shouldn't affect your credit scores for more than a year.
+Each one can stay on your credit report for up to two years, but it shouldn't affect your credit scores for more than a year.
+In most cases, inquiries cease to have any significant impact on scores after just a few months.

-Having several hard inquiries within a short time may have a greater impact—except in certain cases.
+Having several hard inquiries within a short time may have a greater impact—except in certain cases (more on this below).
 Even so, the effect of each hard pull diminishes with time.

-Checking your own credit report or using credit monitoring services is not considered a hard inquiry and has no effect on your credit score.
-Only inquiries made by others are considered hard inquiries.
+Checking your own credit report or using credit monitoring services is not considered a hard inquiry and therefore has no effect on your credit score.

 What Is the Difference Between a Hard and Soft Inquiry?